1980 Miami Hurricanes football team

-The 1980 Miami Hurricanes football team represented the University of Miami as an as an independent during the 1980 NCAA Division I-A football season.
+The 1980 Miami Hurricanes football team represented the University of Miami as an independent during the 1980 NCAA Division I-A football season.
 Led by second-year head coach Howard Schnellenberger, the Hurricanes played home games at the Miami Orange Bowl in Miami.
 Miami finished the season with a record of 9–3.
 They were invited to the Peach Bowl, where they defeated Virginia Tech, 20–10.